Dates to Remember:

 Resolution Quilt News:

-• Text or email a photo of your completed project with its registered name to Jenny D. Please submit a photo even if you bring the completed project to Show & Tell.
+Remember, you still have SEVEN MONTHS to finish your projects – until December 31, 2026.
+Please remember to text or email a photo of each completed project with its registered name to Jenny D. Please do this even if you are bringing it to Show & Tell.

 In May, September and January each completed project will be eligible for a chance to win a gift certificate--